lancedb/lancedb/docs/src/guides/tables.md

         --8<-- "docs/src/basic_legacy.ts:create_table"
         ```

-        !!! info "Note"
+        !!! warning
+            `existsOk` option is not supported in `vectordb`

+        Sometimes you want to make sure that you start fresh.
+If you want to
-            If the table already exists, LanceDB will raise an error by default.
-If you want to overwrite the table, you need to specify the `WriteMode` in the createTable function.
+        overwrite the table, you can pass in mode: "overwrite" to the createTable function.

         ```ts
         const table = await con.createTable(tableName, data, { writeMode: WriteMode.Overwrite })